JimmyWuMadchester/Docs/SOLID_Principles.md

 Another classic/trite example is building a notifications client that is able to send email and SMS text notifications.

-Bad example with highly coupled code using comcrete classes.
+Bad example with highly coupled code using concrete classes.
 ```C#
 public class Email
 {